NVIDIAGameWorks/Streamline/docs/ProgrammingGuideNRD.md

 You may need to set additional values in the `NRDConstants` structure, and the NRD method specific constants structures contained within it, depending on the NRD method in use.

 > **NOTE:**
-> To disable NRD, set `sl::NRDConstants.methodMask` to `sl::NRDMode::eNRDMethodOff` or simply stop calling `slEvaluateFeature`
+> To disable NRD, set `sl::NRDConstants.methodMask` to `sl::NRDMode::eNRDMethodOff` or simply stop calling `slEvaluate`

 ### 5.0 PROVIDE COMMON CONSTANTS